homebase-id/homebase-id-app/README.md

 > [!Note]
 > No Such configuration is required for iOS simulators.

+## Contributing

+Contributions are highly Welcomed 💙 .
+Feel free to open PRs for small issues such as typos.
+For large issues or features, please open an issue and wait for it to be assigned to you.

+You can reach out to us on our [Discord](LINK-DISCORD-SERVER) server if you have any questions or need help.

 ## Communications

 Please use the [issue tracker](https://github.com/YouFoundation/feed-mobile-app/issues) on GitHub to report bugs.